 - 4 nodes with Intel Phi co-processors (2 per node)

-- ranked 4th among the public academic institutions in the US on Top500 list (155 on Top500)
+- ranked 9th among the public academic institutions in the US (and 392nd overall among all world-wide supercomputers) on Top500 list, as of November 2019

 The cluster is divided into several “phases”;